 But, what sort of PPC marketing tricks and techniques are used for Black Friday?
 Let’s take a look.

-Review your performance in 2019
+Review your performance from last year

 There is only one place to begin, and this is by reviewing last year’s performance.
 Of course, the PPC landscape is changing all of the time, yet there are some areas you can learn from based on prior performance.